 - The fact comic publishers put more emphasis on single issue purchases for counting sales.

 On the third point, much has been written about whether or not comic fans should trade wait.
 A few books have supposedly been axed because fans didn’t buy them the “right” way (as far as the likes of DC and Marvel are concerned, anyway).
 The “right” way being to trudge down to a comic shop every Wednesday and pay $4 an issue.
+(Or pre-order the book in advance.)
 This seems to ignore that everything about comics’ business model’s changed since the days when singles were the only comic format available.